Raymond Dart: Career

 In 1924, Dart discovered the first Australopithecus africanus fossil, an extinct hominin closely related to humans.
 His colleague, Professor Robert Burns Young from the Buxton Limeworks, had sent Dart two crates of fossils from the small town of Taung in the North West Province of South Africa.
-Upon seeing the fossils, Dart immediately recognized one as being an early human because its brain dimensions were too large for a baboon or chimpanzee.
-Blasting had exposed a breccia-filled cave and the child's skull had come to light together with several fossilized monkeys and hyraxes.
+Upon seeing the fossils, Dart immediately recognised one as being an early human because its brain dimensions were too large for a baboon or chimpanzee.
+Blasting had exposed a breccia-filled cave and the child's skull had come to light together with several fossilised monkeys and hyraxes.
 M. de Bruyn had noticed their unusual nature in November 1924 and informed the Limeworks manager, Mr. A.E.
 Spiers.

 As Dart was not part of the scientific establishment, and because Raymond found the fossil in Africa, and not Europe or Asia, where the establishment supposed man's origins, his findings were initially dismissed.

 Dart's closest ally was Robert Broom whose discoveries of further Australopithecines (as well as Wilfrid Le Gros Clark's support) eventually vindicated Dart, so much so that in 1947 Sir Arthur Keith said "...Dart was right, and I was wrong".
-Keith made this statement referring to his dismissal and skepticism of Dart's analysis of the 'Taung Child' as an early human ancestor; Keith thought that it was more likely to be an ape, yet later research by Broom confirmed Dart's theories.
-Dart's theories were also popularized by playwright, screenwriter, and science writer Robert Ardrey, first in an article published in The Reporter and reprinted in Science Digest, and later in Ardrey's influential four-book Nature of Man Series, which began in 1961 with African Genesis.
+Keith made this statement referring to his dismissal and scepticism of Dart's analysis of the Taung Child as an early human ancestor; Keith thought that it was more likely to be an ape, yet later research by Broom confirmed Dart's theories.
+Dart's theories were also popularised by playwright, screenwriter, and science writer Robert Ardrey, first in an article published in The Reporter and reprinted in Science Digest, and later in Ardrey's influential four-book Nature of Man Series, which began in 1961 with African Genesis.

 Not all of Dart's theories would in the end be vindicated.
-A number of his theories including that of the Killer Ape, have been called into question.
+A number of his theories, including that of the killer ape, have been refuted.
+However, some of his ideas retain support.
 His work was clearly influenced by the mentors he worked with in his early career, in particular Grafton Elliot Smith.

 Neuroscience

 Dart proposed the idea of dual evolutionary origins of the neocortex.
 During his research in the 1930s in Africa, he studied the architecture of reptilian brains.
-He was able to identify a "primordial neocortex" (paraphrased), the oldest structure that can be considered as a neocortex, in a reptile.
-He identified a distinction between the cytoarchitecture in an area which split it into a Para-Hippocampal and a Para-Pyriform region.
+He was able to identify a primordial neocortex, the oldest structure that can be considered as a neocortex, in a reptile.
+He identified a distinction between the cytoarchitecture in an area that split it into a para-hippocampal and a para-pyriform region.

 Personal life

-Dart married Dora Tyree, a medical student from Virginia, U.S.A., in 1921 in Woods Hole, Massachusetts, U.S.A., and they divorced in 1934.
-He married Marjorie Frew, head librarian at the University of Witwatersrand in Johannesburg, South Africa in 1936 and they had two children, Diana and Galen.
+Dart married Dora Tyree, a medical student from Virginia, U.S., in 1921 in Woods Hole, Massachusetts, U.S., and they divorced in 1934.
+He married Marjorie Frew, head librarian at the University of Witwatersrand in Johannesburg, South Africa in 1936 and they had two children.

+Dart died in Johannesburg in 1988.